jwanglof/docker-python38-google-cloud-sdk/README.md

-Python 3 and Google Cloud SDK
+Python 3.8 and Google Cloud SDK
 =============================

+Docker image with Alpine Linux, Python 3.8 and Google Cloud SDK.